Characterisations of V-sufficiency and C^0-sufficiency of relative jets: Introduction

 Now we describe the plan of the rest of the paper.
 The main results in this paper are the characterisations of $V$-sufficiency and $C^0$-sufficiency of jets relative to a given closed set.
 Therefore let $\s$ be a germ of a closed set at $0 \in \R^n$ such that $0 \in \s,$ as above.

-In \S 2 we first introduce the notion of jet relative to $\s.$ In the non-relative case, namely in the case where $\s=\{ 0\}$ any $r$-jet, $r \in \N$, has a unique polynomial representative of degree not exceeding $r$ as mentioned above.
+In \S 2 we first introduce the notion of jet relative to $\s.$ In the non-relative case, namely in the case where $\s=\{ 0\}$ any $r$-jet, $r \in \N$, has a unique polynomial representative of degree not exceeding $r$.
+Therefore an $r$-jet can be identified with such a polynomial representative.
 But in the relative case some jets do not have even an analytic realisation (cf. Remark \ref{realisation}(1)).
 Therefore, when we consider the problem of sufficiency of relative jets in the general setting, we cannot use the analytic method like the curve selection lemma.
-Note that the non-relative case is a special case of the analytic setting, namely $\s$ is a subanalytic closed set-germ and any relative $r$-jet has a subanalytic $C^r$ or $C^{r+1}$ realisation.
-Subsequently we define the notions of $\s$-$C^0$-sufficiency, $\s$-$SV$-sufficiency and $\s$-$V$-sufficiency of relative jets, and give the formulations of the above 7 conditions in the relative case.
-Then we give various characterisations of the relative Kuo condition and condition ($\widetilde{K}_{\s}^{\delta}$) in the general setting (Propositions \ref{equiv1}, \ref{equivdelta}), and of the relative second Kuo condition in the analytic setting (Propositions \ref{prop223}, \ref{prop226}).
+Note that the non-relative case is a special case of the analytic setting, namely $\s$ is a subanalytic closed set-germ and any relative $r$-jet has a subanalytic $C^r$ or $C^{r+1}$ realisation (c.f.
+H. Hironaka \cite{hironaka} for subanalyticity).
+Subsequently we define the notions of $\s$-$C^0$-sufficiency, $\s$-$SV$-sufficiency and $\s$-$V$-sufficiency of relative jets, and give the formulations of their criteria in the relative case.
+Then we explain the role of the Bochnak-Lojasiewicz inequality (\cite{bochnaklojasiewicz}) in the non-relative case.
+We also mention two important tools to characterise sufficiency of relative jets, integrability and the Bochnak-Kuo Lemma (\cite{bochnakkuo}).
+At the end of this section, we introduce the Kuo quantity and the Thom quantity which have strong relationship with criteria for sufficiency of jets.

-In \cite{bekkakoike} we proved the equivalence between the Kuo condition and the Thom type inequality.
-We call the left side $K_{m}$ of the inequality in the Kuo condition and the left side $T_{m}$ of the Thom type inequality the Kuo quantity and the Thom quantity, respectively (see Definition \ref{KTquantity} for $K_{m}$ and $T_{m}$).
-The main result of \S 3 is the equivalence for analytic map-germs of the Kuo quantity and the Thom quantity (Theorem \ref{equivKT}).
-This result includes a generalisation of the previous result to the relative case as a special case.

 The criteria for $C^0$-sufficiency of $r$-jets in $C^r$ functions and in $C^{r+1}$ functions are the Kuiper Kuo condition and the second Kuiper-Kuo condition, respectively, in the non-relative case.
 J. Bochnak and W. Kucharz proved in \cite{bochnakkucharz} the corresponding results in the mapping case to the above ones.
-The main results of \S 4 are the generalisations of these results on $\s$-$C^0$-sufficiency of relative jets in $C^r$ mappings and $C^{r+1}$ mappings (Theorems \ref{RelativeKuiperKuo0}, \ref{RelativeKuiperKuo1}).
+The main results of \S 3 are the generalisations of these results on $\s$-$C^0$-sufficiency of relative jets in $C^r$ mappings and $C^{r+1}$ mappings (Theorems \ref{RelativeKuiperKuo0}, \ref{RelativeKuiperKuo1}).